liyanrui/zhfonts/README.md

 $ context --generate
 ```

-You can test whether the context program find the module files, for example t-zhfonts.lua by the command:
+You can test whether the context program find the module files for example "t-zhfonts.lua" by the command:

 ```console
 $ mtxrun --script base --search t-zhfonts.lua
 ```

-I get the result in my computer:
+In my computer, the result is

 ```
 /home/garfileo/opt/context-lmtx/tex/texmf-local/tex/context/third/zhfonts/t-zhfonts.lua